BattletechModders/StrategicOperations/README.md

 Once BA is swarming an enemy, they cannot do any other actions on their activation.
 The only options are to either activate the mount/swarm ability again (and thus stop swarming the enemy), or to end their activation ("Done" button).
 If you choose "Done", the BA will fire all active weapons at the unit they are swarming automatically.

 The AI will also attempt to use Swarm against you.
 If an AI unit has BA (dictated by `AI_BattleArmorSpawnChance`, `BattleArmorFactionAssociations` and the unit has either HasBattleArmorMounts or InternalBattleArmorSquadCap > 0), some very ugly AI behavior patches should <i>try</i> to get the AI to move closer to your units.
 Once within a certain range, the AI BA will dismount from its carrier and attempt to swarm you if you're within range.
 If not, it'll just attack like a normal unit.
+Units with mechdef tag defined in `DisableAISwarmTag` will not swarm, regardless of equipment

 #### Firing Ports